CSC3170-2022Fall/project-team-21/README.md

 - `Row` class: serves as the underlying storage unit for information about tables in the database, recording row information.
 - `SchemaItem` class: records tables’ schemas in the database.
 - `Table` class: A data structure that stores tables in a database.
 It contains three attributes, the rows (`Row` class) to record the row information, the schema (`SchemaItem` class) to record the schema, and the database (`Database` class) to record the database which the table belongs.
 It also contains some methods, such as insert, print, delete.
 - `CommandInterpreter` class: Used to accept and execute commands.
-Contains the specific implementation method of the command. (exit, select, help…)
+Contains the specific implementation method of the command. (create, load, store, insert, print, select, delete, quit/exit…)
 - `Database` class: As a whole database, which contains instances of the Table and CommandInterpreter classes as attributes.
 `main.cpp`: This is the driver code for the application.